Output Feedback Consensus for Networked Heterogeneous Nonlinear Negative-Imaginary Systems with Free Body Motion: ILLUSTRATIVE EXAMPLE

 which is positive definite.
-Assumptions II-V are satisfied.
+Assumptions II-V in Sections \ref{sec:initial stability} and \ref{sec:consensus} are satisfied.
 Output feedback consensus is achieved, as shown in Fig.~\ref{fig:example_figure3}.
-Because of the cubic nonlinearity in the plants, their outputs converge quickly at first and then slowly when they are close to the limit value.
+Because of the cubic nonlinearity in the plants and the controllers, their outputs have different rates of convergence in the domains where the states are far and close to the limit values.
 Therefore, a log scale is used for the time axis in the plot shown in Fig.~\ref{fig:example_figure3}.